 Once in a while, we should all make an effort to leave the city and refresh our minds with an excursion to the countryside.
 Ninh Binh will offer you a majestic landscape of ancient Chinese style temples built into mountains, vast green plains of rice paddies, and freshwater lakes and ponds that curve miles around the area.
 It’s also known as “dry Ha Long Bay” because the same limestone rocks and islands are rising out of the ground, rather than the sea.
 This is the real, authentic, Vietnam you’re searching for.
 Since it’s only a recently discovered tourist location, you can’t rely on Google Maps to find your way around, but you should definitely go before it becomes flooded with tourists.

 It was pretty low key when I was there during the month of August.
-I’ve come to believe that this place only attracts those brave travelers who yearn for something deeper than just eating, drinking, and shopping.
+I’ve come to believe that this place only attracts those brave travelers who yearn for something deeper than just eating, drinking, partying, and shopping.
 From Hanoi, it takes only 1.5-2 hours to get to Ninh Binh if you would like a quiet place to rest.
 There’s something called the “Open Bus Ticket” and it is a route that goes between north and south Vietnam, making stops in between various destinations like, Ninh Binh, Hue, Da Nang, Hoi An, etc. To get to the next four destinations from Hanoi in my recommended itinerary, we will take the Open Bus Ticket.
 You pay a one time price (depending on how many stops you ordered in advance) and you can hop on and off at any of the pick up points.
+You just have to call the number provided the day before you plan on hopping on the bus so they can tell you the location and time.
 It’s very convenient and cheaper than train.
 You can order this ticket at your hostel or hotel by asking the receptionist.

-You’ll only need 2 days and 1 night in Ninh Binh to see everything but if you really need a break from the city, definitely enjoy Ninh Binh to the fullest!
+You’ll only need 2 days and 1 night in Ninh Binh to see everything but if you really need a break from the city, definitely enjoy Ninh Binh to the fullest by staying longer!

 Where to stay:

-Xuan Hoa 1 Hotel is the place I stayed and it’s very local, cheap, clean, and in driving proximity to the places I wanted to visit.
-It’s not in Ninh Binh City but you really don’t need stay there because the goal is to find the natural spots.
+Xuan Hoa 1 Hotel is the place I stayed and it’s very local, affordable, clean, and in driving proximity to the places I wanted to visit.
+It’s not in Ninh Binh City but you really don’t need stay there because you can definitely use bike or a motorcycle.
 Your Open Bus Ticket will drop you off at its central bus stop (in front of some cafes and late night convenient shops) and the hotel is within 10 minute walking distance.
 I didn’t know that it was that close by when I arrived.
-Then some Vietnamese family at the bus stop eagerly tried to persuade me to pay them to drop me off at the Hotel instead of getting an official taxi.
+Then some Vietnamese family at the bus stop persistently persuaded me to pay them to drop me off at the Hotel instead of getting an official taxi.
 It was late and I was tired so I submitted.
-Afterwards, I realized I didn’t have to pay them for just a 2-3 minute drive.
+Afterwards, I realized it didn’t make sense to pay for just a 2-3 minute drive.
 I felt a bit tricked but I only paid 20,000 VND ($1) anyways.
+I wouldn’t fret about these small amounts.
 Maybe they needed it more than me.

 Xuan Hoa 1 Hotel is a family run hotel with breakfast is included.
 They also have a restaurant inside the hotel that opens late if you arrive past dinner time.
 The owner is this 60 something year old man named Xuan, who speaks really great English for a person his age living in rural Vietnam.
 As the owner, he prides himself in his hotel and is always working to ensure his guests has everything they request.
 I also think it’s funny he has a huge flag of Bavaria hanging in his hotel so I guess he’s a fan of Germans.
 He’s an honest man who’s not afraid to be direct with you.
 He can tell you all he knows about the area and the best way to get there.
 I appreciate that he doesn’t really care how you want to spend your time in Ninh Binh so he’s never going to try to convince you to do anything you don’t want, nor sell you anything you don’t want or need.
 By the way, he also owns a second hotel called Xuan Hoa 2, which is next door so try not to confuse the two.